-The relief valve must never be used to drain the system.
+The relief valve can be used as a drain.

 A remote relief valve kit is available to enable the boiler to be installed in cellars or similar locations below outside ground level.

 A boiler discharge pump is available which will dispose of both condensate & high temperature water from the relief valve.
 It has a maximum head of 5 metres.